grnet/archipelago/docs/archipelago.rst

 Volume composer (vlmcd)
 ~~~~~~~~~~~~~~~~~~~~~~~

 Volume composer is responsible for the volume composition.
-Xsegbd devices direct
+Blktap devices direct
 I/O requests on the volume, to the volume composer.
 Volume composer then
 consults the mapper, to get the actual objects on which it will perform the
 appropriate I/O. It then directs I/O requests for each individual object to the
 blocker and wait for their completion.
 In the end, it composes the individual
-responses, to respond to the original volume request from the xsegbd.
+responses, to respond to the original volume request from blktap.

 Mapper (mapperd)
 ~~~~~~~~~~~~~~~~